Sergix/JTerm/docs/patch/jterm-v0.2.1-docs.md

 ## Patch Notes
 Update 0.2.1 of JTerm adds the "echo" command, which takes the input specified and outputs it to the console.
 It is a simplistic but useful command, as the creation of programmable scripts will soon come as an update into the project.

+NOTE: This version was actually intended to be version "0.3.0", but was accidentally specified as a patch.
+No changes will occur.

 ## Changelog
 - Added "Echo" class file
   - Includes "echo" command; called with Echo.EchoInput()